RivaD2/reading-notes/201/class-09.md

 ### SOMETHING JUST HAPPENED!
 JAVASCRIPT EVENTS

 #### What is an event?
 What causes one?
 And how do events link into our code?
-* Events happen for all sorts of reasons (when a user clicks on a link, overs over elements on the page or even types on their keyboard)
+* Events happen for all sorts of reasons (when a user clicks on a link, hovers over elements on the page or even types on their keyboard)
 * An event is the browsers way of letting us know that an interaction of some kind just happened
 * Scripts respond to events and events trigger code
 * As users interact with a page, and events fired, different functions in code can be triggered